elastic/apm-server/dev_docs/app_metrics.md

 as well as to enable per-application retention policies, we send application metrics to service-specific data streams: `metrics-apm.app.<service.name>-<namespace>`.
-It is still possible for a single application to produce mapping conflicts by changing the field type of a metric, but we expect this be less likely.
+It is still possible for a single application to produce mapping conflicts by changing the field type of a metric, but we expect this to be less likely.

 ## Dotted metric names